DataShades/ckanext-files/docs/migration/group.md

 changed the name of upload field and CKAN keeps this new field, so that we can process it as we wish.

+!!! tip

-Note: if you are using ckanext-scheming, you only need to replace `form_snippet` of the `image_url` field, instead of rewriting the whole template.
+    If you are using ckanext-scheming, you only need to replace `form_snippet` of the `image_url` field, instead of rewriting the whole template.

 Now, let's define validation rules for this new upload field.
 We need to create plugins that modify validation schema for group and organization.
 Due to CKAN implementation details, you need separate plugin for group and organization.

+!!! tip

-Note: if you are using ckanext-scheming, you can add `files_image_upload` validators to schemas of organization and group.
+    If you are using ckanext-scheming, you can add `files_image_upload` validators to schemas of organization and group.
 Check the list of validators that must be applied to this new field below.

 Here's an example of plugins that modify validation schemas of group and organization.
 As you can see, they are mostly the same: